CharlieOxendine/lifeApp/README.md

 # lifeApp
 An app to get your life on track.
+This project is still at the end of developing v1.0

-Built in native swift with Firebase backend.
+Built in native swift with Firebase backend (Firestore, Auth, Cloud Functions).

-## Other Resources
+## Other Technologies
  - News API